melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

 title: Some lock timings
 ---

-A set of measurements for various lock types.
-Use these as a guide and not as full substitute for mesurements in a given software context & hardware:
+Made a set of measurements for various lock types.
+These can be used as a guide and not as full substitute for mesurements in a given software context & hardware:
 - these measurements are only indicative for a different architecture.
 - these measurements are completely useless out of the software context where used (i.e. what is the lock used for; how long is it held; etc)